 There is a Graduate School in Materials Science with a common curriculum at the five departments involved.
 There are also more topical graduate schools offering summer schools and training.

-On the Master's level there are three programmes with a strong materials science profile: Physics, Materials engineering, Applied Mechanics and Materials chemistry.
+On the Master's level there are four programmes with a strong materials science profile: Physics, Materials engineering, Applied Mechanics and Materials chemistry.
 Our research results, as well as examples of applications, are used to motivate and explain basic theoretical phenomena.
 Guest lecturers from industry and institutes are used as a way of increasing the interaction between students and the business sector and society.
 We also aim to identify generic materials science courses that can be offered in several masters programs of relevance to the area.
-An example of such a course is the Science, innovation and entrepreneurship course offered in the Applied Physics masters programme.
+An example of such a course is the Science, innovation and entrepreneurship course offered in the Physics masters programme.

 On the bachelor's level education is mainly influenced through the involvement of our researchers in courses where, when possible and relevant, research activities are introduced in the lectures by explaining the scientific aspects of the research relevant for the course/project works.
 In addition, thesis projects are most often performed in a research environment.